Kwesimk102/myprojects/README.md

 # myprojects
-Creating a a communication  platform within the university's system and culture
+Creating a a communication  platform app called the Attendee within the university's system and culture